basicallydan/danhough.com/_posts/2015-04-06-nodejs-maintainer.markdown

 We're probably all familiar with `npm install` and `npm install --save` to install and save dependencies, but here are some other commands which are helpful for making sure your dependencies are properly managed.

+### `npm version`

+This is pretty cool: not only will `npm version` update the version code in `package.json`, it'll also create a new git commit for the version, and a new git tag at that commit that looks like `v1.3.2`, a common convention for version tags on GitHub.

+`npm version` takes an option to specify what type of a version bump this is: Major, meaning a change which alters existing APIs in some way; Minor, meaning an addition or change which does not modify existing APIs; and patch, usually meaning a bug fix, or some refactoring which does not affect behaviour.
+For example, if you've added some new config options you might use `npm version minor` - but if you change the `generateBlogPost` function to be called `writeBrilliantBlogPost`, then it's a major change because it changes an existing API.

+Since `npm version` creates a git commit, then you can specify a commit message.
+Just like with `git commit`, you can do this with the `-m` flag.

 ### `npm shrinkwrap`

 What does it do?
 It will create a file called `npm-shrinkwrap.json`, listing all the dependencies of your project and the dependencies of *those* dependencies, and so on, but at a specific version - the version you currently have in your project.